Inkfish/lander-ctd-logger/README.md

 <img src="./docs/CTD%20logger.svg" width="100%" />

-(Note that some components, such as the CTD, are represented as SIP ICs for purposes of illustration.)
+(Note that some components are represented as SIP ICs for purposes of illustration.
+The leftmost pin of the MAX3232 transceiver above is `T1OUT`.)

 In summary, the circuit interposes the communication between the CTD and Lander Control Board: